-The UK’s emergency services are admired and respected all around the world for the excellent service they provide.
-They each provide a different service.
-They work to keep our country safe and secure as well protecting the public.
+The UK’s responder organisations are admired and respected all around the world for the excellent service they provide working to keep our country safe and secure as well protecting the public.

 However, in our ever changing world they have to adapt to the demands placed upon them.
 This means they are working together, responding to emergencies on an ever increasing basis.